-Dynamic stock-flow models of natural-resource use are then introduced.
-To this end, dynamic optimization methods and basic concepts in finance are used.
+Dynamic stock-flow models of natural-resource use are then considered.
+Elements of dynamic optimization methods and basic concepts in finance are introduced.
 We consider explicitly the cases of fisheries and non-renewable resources, such as minerals and oil deposits.
 Extensions to other types of resources, such as water, forest, game, land or pastures, are introduced along the way.
-Policy measures are discussed.